Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Introduction

-In this effort, we prompt LLMs such as ChatGPT, InstructGPT (davinci-002 and davinci-003) \cite{ouyang2022rlhf}, BLOOMZ \cite{muennighoff2022bloomz}, and Flan-T5-XXL \cite{chung2022flant5} to automatically generate code-mixed text that bilingually mixes English with either \textbf{Malay, Indonesian, Chinese, Tagalog, or Vietnamese}.
-All of these five SEA languages (alongside English) are used across six SEA countries, namely Singapore, Malaysia, Brunei, Philippines, Indonesia, and Vietnam.
-Furthermore, they belong to different language families---Indo-European, Austronesian, Sino-Tibetan, and Austro-Asiatic.
-An example of such a prompt is: "Write an English and Tagalog code-mixed sentence about Artificial Intelligence."
-In addition, we prompt these LLMs to generate texts in \textbf{Singlish} (a portmanteau of Singapore and English), a creole language that borrows from multiple languages.
-An example of a prompt involving Singlish looks like this: "Imitate the speaking style of a person who can speak Singlish in one sentence about family."
-We then ask native speakers to annotate the level of code-mixing in these generated outputs.
-We provide the complete set of prompts and code-mixed responses here: \url{https://github.com/Southeast-Asia-NLP/LLM-Code-Mixing}.
+We prompt five multilingual LLMs, i.e., ChatGPT, InstructGPT (davinci-002 and davinci-003) \cite{ouyang2022rlhf}, BLOOMZ \cite{muennighoff2022bloomz}, and Flan-T5-XXL \cite{chung2022flant5} to generate code-mixed text that bilingually mixes English with either \textbf{Malay, Indonesian, Chinese, Tagalog, Vietnamese, or Tamil}.
+All of these six SEA languages (alongside English) are used across six SEA countries, namely Singapore, Malaysia, Brunei, Philippines, Indonesia, and Vietnam.
+Furthermore, they belong to different language families---Indo-European, Austronesian, Sino-Tibetan, Austro-Asiatic, and Dravidian.
+An example of a prompt we used is: ``Write an English and Tamil code-mixed sentence about Artificial Intelligence.''
+In addition, we prompt these LLMs to generate texts in \textbf{Singlish}, an English-based creole widely spoken in Singapore that combines multiple SEA languages such as Malay, Chinese and Tamil.
+We ask native speakers to annotate the \textit{naturalness} (i.e., whether a native speaker would speak as such) and the \textit{level of code-mixing} in the outputs.

-To the best of our knowledge, this marks the first attempt at studying the generation of synthetic code-mixed data through prompting LLMs in a zero-shot fashion without any monolingual reference texts or explicit linguistic constraints \citep{tarunesh-etal-2021-machine,rizvi-etal-2021-gcm,mondal-etal-2022-cocoa}.
-We discover that---for certain prompts---ChatGPT is able to follow instructions and generate syntactically sound code-mixed texts for the five SEA languages aforementioned up to 68\% success rate.
-For Singlish, ChatGPT and InstructGPT (davinci-003)'s performances are particularly noteworthy, clocking at 96\% across all prompts.
-In comparison, models such as BLOOMZ and Flan-T5-XXL are unable to produce code-mixed texts altogether (despite being advertised as multilingual).
-This leads us to conclude that code-mixing, at least as of today, is not considered an essential component of many multilingual LLMs.
-Moreover, the opaque creation of models like ChatGPT makes it difficult to ascertain the mechanisms that enable code-mixing generation.
+To the best of our knowledge, our work marks the first attempt at studying the generation of synthetic code-mixed data through prompting LLMs in a zero-shot fashion without any monolingual reference texts or explicit linguistic constraints \citep{solorio-liu-2008-learning,tarunesh-etal-2021-machine,rizvi-etal-2021-gcm,mondal-etal-2022-cocoa}.
+We find that publicly available multilingual language models such as BLOOMZ and Flan-T5-XXL are only capable of code-mixing with loanwords or topic-related nouns.
+Most of the time, they fail to code-mix (despite being advertised as multilingual).
+While ChatGPT stands out in its ability to generate code-mixed texts, it is extremely sensitive to the prompt template and exhibits a considerable variance of success in generating natural-sounding code-mixed texts across different language pairs.
+Additionally, it may erroneously introduce additional languages not specified in the prompt and wrongly explain the code-mixing of the text.